-The participating churches which gave initial formal agreement to and support for the founding of the Pacific Theological College (PTC) came from four denominational traditions: Anglican, Congregational, Methodist, and Presbyterian/Reformed (Église Évangélique).
+The participating churches which gave initial formal agreement to and support for the founding of the Pacific Theological College (PTC) came from four denominational traditions: Anglican, Congregational, Methodist, and Presbyterian/Reformed (ÉgliseÉvangélique).
 During the preliminary stages and at various times subsequently, Lutherans and churches representing unions among various traditions have also supported the College.
 These several traditions are represented on the governing body of the College, the College Council.
 The following Churches are the owners of the Pacific Theological College:

-The Anglican Diocese of Polynesia, The Anglican Church of Melanesia, The Congregational Christian Church in Samoa, The Congregational Christian Church in American Samoa, The Cook Islands Christian Church, The Ekalesia Kelisiano Tuvalu, The Ekalesia Niue, The Kiribati Uniting Church, The Nauru Congregational Church, The Evangelical Lutheran Church of Papua New Guinea, The Free Wesleyan Church of Tonga, The Methodist Church in Fiji and Rotuma, Samoa Methodist Church, The Presbyterian Church of Vanuatu, The Etaretia Porotetani Maohi, L'Eglise Evangelique en Nouvelle Caledonie et aux lles Loyautés, The United Church in Papua New Guinea, The United Church in the Solomon Islands, The United Church of Christ in the Marshall Islands and The United Church of Christ in Pohnpei.
+The Anglican Diocese of Polynesia, The Anglican Church of Melanesia, The Congregational Christian Church in Samoa, The Congregational Christian Church in American Samoa, The Cook Islands Christian Church, The Ekalesia Kelisiano Tuvalu, The Ekalesia Niue, The Kiribati Uniting Church, The Nauru Congregational Church, The Evangelical Lutheran Church of Papua New Guinea, The Free Wesleyan Church of Tonga, The Methodist Church in Fiji and Rotuma, Samoa Methodist Church, The Presbyterian Church of Vanuatu, The EtaretiaPorotetaniMaohi, The Protestant Church of Kanaky, New Caledonia (L'e'glise Protestante de Kanaky, Nouvelle Caledonie), The United Church in Papua New Guinea, The United Church in the Solomon Islands, The United Church of Christ in the Marshall Islands and The United Church of Christ in Pohnpei.